jbossdemocentral/debezium-demo/README.md

-# Change Data Capture with Debezium Demos
+# Change data capture with Debezium demos

 ## Introduction

-This demo consists of 3 scenarios that you can use to demonstrate the Change Data Capture (CDC) capabilities of Red Hat Integration with Debezium, Apache Kafka and Apache Camel Kafka Connectors.
+This demo consists of a set of scenarios that you can use to demonstrate the change data capture (CDC) capabilities of Red Hat Integration with Debezium, Apache Kafka, and Apache Camel Kafka Connectors.

 ### Audience

+- Developers
+- Architects
-Developers, Architects, Data Integrators
+- Data Integrators

-### Products and Projects
+### Products and projects

 - Red Hat OpenShift
 - Red Hat Integration
   - Debezium
   - AMQ Streams
-- Camel Kafka Connectors
+- Apache Camel Kafka Connectors

 ### Duration

-Each basic scenario should be able to be completed in between 10-20 minutes.
-The advanced scenario depends on the features to demonstrate.
+The basic scenarios can be completed in 25 - 30 minutes.
+The time to complete the advanced scenario depends on the features that you want to demonstrate.

+## Deployment

+To deploy the demos, request the **Change Data Capture with Debezium** workshop from the [Red Hat Product Demo System (RHPDS)](https://rhpds.redhat.com).

-### Provisioning Time
+### Provisioning time

-This workshop should be available after 60-75 minutes.
-It could fortuitously fail in the deployment, please just try again as it could be fixed already.
-If take more than 3 attempts, please do send an email to raise a ticket to: rhds-help@redhat.com
-Relevant information is sent in the final email
+Workshop provisioning takes 60 - 75 minutes.

+If the workshop fails to deploy, resubmit your provisioning request.
+If deployment continues to fail after three attempts, open a ticket by sending a message to rhds-help@redhat.com.

+After your provisioning request is received, the _Red Hat Product Demo System_ sends you a series of email messages with updates about the status of the request.
+When your deployment is ready for use, you receive a final email that includes information about how to access the environment.

 ## Scenarios

-### Introducing Debezium
+### Introduction to Debezium

-In this scenario you are capturing events from a mysql database to Apache Kafka.
-You can go over the data structure of the event for each of the possible changes in the database: create, update and delete.
+In this introductory scenario, you use Debezium to capture data change events from a MySQL database and send change event records to Apache Kafka.
+You can go over the data structure for each type of event record: creates, updates, and deletes.

-This is a basic demo where everything is already set up for you to go over the solution pattern from the solution explorer web application.
+This is a basic demo where everything is already set up for you to go over the solution pattern from the Solution Explorer web application.

 #### Video

-### Data Replication
+### Data replication

+The data replication scenario demonstrates how to use Debezium to avoid dual writes.
+In the scenario, you have a legacy enterprise application built on PHP, that sends orders and records into a database.
+To enable faster querying of your orders, you want to  send the records for each new order event to an Elasticsearch index.

-The second scenario covers how to avoid dual writes.
-You have a legacy PHP application that needs to update an Elasticsearch index with the new orders captured for future search.
-The CDC part is covered with Debezium connectors and includes the use of Single Message Transformations The second part consists of the deployment of the new Camel Kafka Connectors.
+The scenario makes use of Debezium connectors and Single Message Transformations (SMTs).
+The second part of the demo introduces the new Camel Kafka Connectors.

-This is a basic demo where everything is already set up for you to go over the solution pattern from the solution explorer web application
+The components used in this scenario are deployed in the Solution Explorer, and are ready for you to use.

 #### Video

 [![](https://i.ytimg.com/vi/LVizd46AD_Q/hqdefault.jpg?sqp=-oaymwEZCPYBEIoBSFXyq4qpAwsIARUAAIhCGAFwAQ==&rs=AOn4CLCLbGoabBwtHlxtWbdL9slZ0I-Oug)](https://www.youtube.com/watch?v=LVizd46AD_Q)

-### Advanced Demonstrations
+### Advanced demonstrations
-The third scenario can be used to demonstrate advanced configurations and requirements for Debezium.

-This is an advanced demo where there are only a base postgresql and mongodb deployments as well as a kafka cluster.
-You can use it to show how to configure the database for CDC, how to deploy a Kafka Connect cluster using AMQ Streams and how to configure a connector either using the REST API or the OpenShift Custom Resource Definition.
+Use the advanced demo to explore advanced configurations and requirements for Debezium.
+The advanced demo makes use of an OpenShift project that is available in the same cluster as the two preceding demo scenarios.
+The cluster has the following components deployed:

+- A base PostgreSQL database
+- A MongoDB database
+- A Kafka cluster

+The advanced demonstration does not follow a set script.
+You can use the components that are available in the project in any way that you want.
+For example, you might try out some of the following tasks:

+- Configure databases for Debezium.
+- Deploy a Kafka Connect cluster using AMQ Streams.
+- Configure a connector by using the REST API, or by the OpenShift Custom Resource Definition (CRD).

 #### Video

-## Deployment

-The easiest way to deploy this demos is to request it from [Red Hat Product Demo System (RHPDS)](https://rhpds.redhat.com).

-### Support & Ownership
+### Support and ownership
-Feel free to ask [Hugo Guerrero](https://github.com/hguerrero) if you need some support when there are any questions left or if you need some support.
+If you have any questions or are in need of support, reach out to [Hugo Guerrero](https://github.com/hguerrero).